 Based on AS 2890.1:2004, 90-degree car spaces which are categorised under user class 1A (residential parking) are required to be 2.4m wide by 5.4m long with 5.8m of aisle width.
-All four of the regular car space dimensions and aisle widths have been designed to comply with the above-identified AS 2890.1 requirements.
+All five regular car space dimensions and aisle widths have been designed to comply with the above-identified AS 2890.1 requirements.